carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 keypoints:
 - "The options you set for the command-line tools you use are important!"
 - "Data cleaning is essential at the beginning of metagenomics workflows."
-- "Use Trimmomatic to get clean of reads without adapters or low quality bases."
+- "Use Trimmomatic to get rid of adapters and low quality bases or reads."
 - "Carefully fill the parameters and options required to call a function in the bash shell."
 - "Automate repetitive workflows using for loops"
 ---